sachithsujeewa/pollnext/VERCEL_FIX.md

 ---

-**Your app is now live and working!** 🎉
+**Your app is now live with Redis storage!** 🎉

-Data resets are normal for in-memory storage.
-This is perfect for demos!
+Data now persists permanently in Redis.
+Production-ready! 🚀

-Want me to upgrade to Vercel Postgres for permanent storage?
-Just ask! 🚀
+See `REDIS_SETUP.md` for complete documentation.